gravityblast/gravityblast.com/_posts/2021-11-22-nft-built-in-swap-market-with-gasless-listing.md

 ![Cyber Tarot Preview](/assets/images/cyber-tarot/CyberTarotNFT-full.gif)

-The second phase of the project will be the deployment of the **22** fractionalized Major Arcana whose shares can be minted only by owning a mini-deck.
+The second phase of the project will be the deployment of the **22** fractionalized Major Arcana, whose shares can be minted only by owning a mini-deck.

 ![Cyber Tarot Drawings](/assets/images/cyber-tarot/cyber-tarot-1.jpg)